Introducing: Social Justice for Beginners Workshops

 What is a safer space?

-We do our best to make our workshops safer spaces where everyone feels comfortable, but there is no such thing as a 100% safe space.
+We do our best to make our workshops safer spaces where everyone feels comfortable.

 If a topic makes you feel uncomfortable, this is totally normal.
 It’s actually good to feel discomfort sometimes because it means you are learning something new!
 You are always welcome to take a break, step away, or talk to a staff member privately if you need to.